 Attainment 8 measures the achievement of a pupil across 8 qualifications including mathematics and English, 3 qualifications including sciences, computer science, history, geography and languages, and 3 other additional approved qualifications.

-Grade 4 or above in English & maths GCSEs: 36%
+Grade 4 and above in English and Maths: 45%

-Grade 5 or above in English & maths GCSEs: 13%
+Grade 5 and above in English and Maths: 19%

 |Moving On 2018||%|